Hungary's MVM joins bidding for E.ON's Czech Innogy asset sale

 By Krisztina Than and Jason Hovet

-BUDAPEST/PRAGUE, June 3 (Reuters) - Hungary's state-owned energy group MVM has put in a final bid for E.ON's EONGn.DE Czech Innogy retail operations as it seeks to expand in central Europe, chairman and CEO Gyorgy Kobor told Reuters.
+BUDAPEST/PRAGUE, June 3 (Reuters) - Hungary's state-owned energy group MVM has submitted a final bid for E.ON's EONGn.DE Czech Innogy retail operations as it seeks to expand in central Europe, Chairman and CEO Gyorgy Kobor told Reuters.

-MVM joins a list of Czech players expected to compete in the sale, which has been agreed with the European Union to secure antitrust clearance of Germany utility E.ON's purchase of Innogy's network and retail assets.
+MVM joins a list of Czech players in the sale, which has been agreed with the European Union to secure anti-trust clearance of German utility E.ON's purchase of Innogy's network and retail assets.

 In the Czech Republic, Innogy has nearly 1.6 million gas and electricity customers.